-Rinkadink: Okay, i was playing in the Cape Town parties long time but not as Rinkadink, as a DJ.
-The first Rinkadink set was at Cape Town end of 2001 or begging of 2002.
+Rinkadink: Okay, I was playing in the Cape Town parties long time but not as Rinkadink, as a DJ.
+The first Rinkadink set was at Cape Town end of 2001 or begginnig of 2002.

-PM: what you consider as highlight of your career?
+PM: what you consider a highlight of your career?

-Rinkadink: I don’t know how i’d describe it, i think most producers have their own unique style.
-I just want to see the dancefllor groove.
+Rinkadink: I don’t know how I’d describe it, I think most producers have their own unique style.
+I just want to see the dancefloor groove.

 PM: Okay.
 Let’s speak about the present. what you’re up to?

-Rinkadink: the main reason is that it takes a long to make 9 tracks and then you only have one period to promote it and then its over.
+Rinkadink: the main reason is that it takes a long to make 9 tracks and then you only have one period to promote it and then it’s over.
 So it makes more sense to make one track and then release and promote it.
 Then you can do the process all over again.
-Like back in the days of vynil 12 inch dance singles.
+Like back in the days of vinyl 12-inch dance singles.

-PM: As you said, you started from promoting your work through Napster etc. and you know you are insparation generally for “young guns” out there.
-What you think they should care more?
+PM: As you said, you started from promoting your work through Napster, etc. and you know you are inspiration generally for “young guns” out there.
+What you think should care more?
 You know its a mayhem today with the internet and overwhelming for some.

-Rinkadink: its just the way things are today – i think things like Soundcloud have revolutionised the way artists and music lovers relate to each other.
+Rinkadink: It’s just the way things are today – I think things like Soundcloud have revolutionized the way artists and music lovers relate to each other.
 I think things are better now than they were before.
 Like before the only way that an artist would be able to get feedback on their music would be to read what people were writing about it on internet forums.
-Now they can get instant feedback on their music thru social media and soundcloud.
+Now they can get instant feedback on their music thru social media and SoundCloud.

 PM: Yea that’s true.
-As you probably guessing, a lot of people that reading us now, are involved with music production.
+As you probably guessed, a lot of people that reading us now, are involved with music production.
 What is your studio set as of today?

 Rinkadink: now my studio consists of a mac running Ableton Live.
-I use only the default internal effects and instuments.
+I use only the default internal effects and instruments.
 Nothing else.

 PM: That was actually my next question, “favorite daw at the time”.
 I guess Ableton Live! (laughs)

 PM: okay cool.
-What is your advice to all the growning producers out there?
+What is your advice to all the growing producers out there?

 Rinkadink: don’t keep working on one project for months and months.
 Start a new one.
 You learn from repetition, so the more times you create kick and bass and then process it, the better you will get.

-PM: sounds great.
-I wanted also to ask what you think is the most common mistake growning producers do trying to make music, but, i guess i already got an answer, right? (laughs)
+PM: Sounds like a piece of great advice!
+I wanted also to ask what you think is the most common mistake growing producers do try to make music, but, I guess I already got an answer, right? (laughs)